Featured Senior Design Team

-About Senior Design Program
+About Senior Design Projects

 Each year, more than 100 leading manufacturing companies, pharmaceutical and medical firms, consulting practices, utilities as well as local, state and federal government agencies partner with the UConn School of Engineering through Senior Design Projects.
-These are cost-effective ways to work with Engineering seniors on a company project – a technical or design challenge or a novel idea – without a large investment.

 We are currently recruiting for projects.
 Please contact us to learn more.

 |In the 2019-2020 Academic year, Senior Design teams are collaborating on 228 projects, 80% of them with external sponsors.

 Thank you to all sponsors and supporters of this great program.View 350+ past and existing sponsors